 Social Theory and Practice Major

-The RC Social Theory and Practice major supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
+The major in Social Theory and Practice supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
 Students learn theories, methods, and strategies that enable them to understand and critique social structures and processes and to become effective actors in struggles for justice.

-RCSSCI 260 "Understanding Power, Theorizing Knowledge" and RCSSCI 290, a one credit course taken in the same semester that helps develop a major prospectus.
+RCSSCI 260 “Understanding Power, Theorizing Knowledge” and RCSSCI 290, a one credit course taken in the same academic term that helps develop a prospectus for the major.

 - Undergraduate Application